ybnesm/blah/content/articles/true-observer-pattern-rust/index.md

     }
 }
 ```
-All is happening here: we create the new object and generate a unique id for it to compare it with other _trait objects_ in the future.
-And we also immediately subscribe to the weather feed.
+Everything happens here: a new object is created and moved to two smart pointers so that you don't have to do it manually every time in the main; subscribe to the weather feed.
 We keep a reference to _dyn Subject_ so that you can unsubscribe from news in the future, but I did not write such a method, we will do it manually later.

 And the last part of _Observer_ pattern, nothing special:
 ``` rust